ava11235/it216/README.md

 1. Sign in or create an account at learn.zybooks.com
 2. Enter zyBook code: SEATTLECENTRALIT216MeredithSpring2021
 3. Subscribe
+Note: Students can get access to Chapter 1 for free if needed.

 ## Software we will use in class